 1. Design the Built-In Function.

 3. Give the Built-In Function a name.
 Use something that even a non-programmer would understand.
-Prefix your own User Defined BIFs with 'UD_' and Other Vendor BIFs with 'OV_' for easy identification as described in RDML Naming Conventions.
+Prefix your own (User Defined) BIFs with 'UD_' and Other Vendor BIFs with 'OV_' for easy identification as described in RDML Naming Conventions.

 5. Complete a Built-In Function definition form.
-You can print the example supplied in 19.4 Built-In Function Sample Form or one that you have designed yourself.
+Use either the one that is described later in this manual, or one that you have designed yourself.

 Note: This step is not compulsory but it is a good idea if this is your first Built-In Function.
 It is meant as an aid to translating your Built-In Function design into the RDML necessary to cause LANSA to define it for you.
 If this data is incorrect, then the Built-In Function may not work as expected.